Evaluate the impact of a new Azure Policy definition

 Monitor your policy and compliance

 Implementing and assigning your policy definition isn't the final step.
 Continuously monitor the compliance level of resources to your new policy definition and setup appropriate Azure Monitor alerts and notifications for when non-compliant devices are identified.
-It's also recommended to evaluate the policy definition and related assignments on a scheduled basis to validate the policy definition is meeting business policy and compliance needs.
+The recommendation is to evaluate the policy definition and related assignments on a scheduled basis to validate the policy definition is meeting business policy and compliance needs.
 Policies should be removed if no longer needed.
 Policies also need to update from time to time as the underlying Azure resources evolve and add new properties and capabilities.

 Next steps